easy-stuff/pdeff/README.md

 - **Merge PDFs** :- Works!
 Based on PyPdf2
 - **Split PDFs** :- Works!
 Based on PyPdf2
 - **Compress PDFs** :- BROKEN! might even increase the file size a little bit.
 Built using ghostscript.
 I might remove this completely unless I figure out how to make it work.
+- **PDF to Word** :- Works! with and without OCR (though this is slightly buggy).
+The normal version is based on pdf2docx and the OCR version is based on pytesseract+tesseract and docx.
+- **Word to PDF** :- Works!
+Based on pywin32 and Microsoft Word.

 To-do:

-- PDF to Word
-- Word to PDF
 - PDF to JPG
 - JPG to PDF
 - Watermark (already done)